deepmodeling/dpdispatcher/doc/batch.md

 The [Terascale Open-source Resource and QUEue Manager (TORQUE)](https://adaptivecomputing.com/cherry-services/torque-resource-manager/) is a distributed resource manager based on standard OpenPBS.
 However, not all OpenPBS flags are still supported in TORQUE.
-One needs to make sure TORQUE has been setup in the remote server and the related environment is activated.
+One needs to make sure TORQUE has been set up in the remote server and the related environment is activated.

 ## LSF